StuartJO/ComingUpShort/README.md

 Some variables names are inconsistent across files

-Sort code into appropriate subfolders

 Add headers to function

 Put all the raw processed data somewhere (many GB)

-Get the WB GNM code from MASSIVE